clarabachorz/steel-lockin-analysis/README.md

 ## How to cite this work

-Bachorz, C., Dürrwächter, J., Gong, C. C., Odenweller, A., Pehl, M., Schreyer, F., Verpoort, P. C., Ueckerdt, F., & Luderer, G. (2026).
+Bachorz, C., Dürrwächter, J., Gong, C. C., Odenweller, A., Pehl, M., Schreyer, F., Verpoort, P. C., Luderer, G., & Ueckerdt, F. (2026).
 Research software for "Averting the steel carbon lock-in through strategic green investments" (v1.0.0).
 Zenodo. https://doi.org/10.5281/zenodo.19372559

 ## License
 The code contained in this repository is available for use under an [MIT license](https://opensource.org/license/mit).